canonical-web-and-design/practices/workflow/UX-and-design-proposals.md

 For components that you think
 - Can be improved
 - Disagree with and would like to propose an alternative behaviour
-- Would like to patternized
+- Would like to patternised
 - Need clarification (express which part is confusing)
 - If you have a question, please formulate it as "I wish...", this will be really helpful to learn about what you have in mind.

 **3. INFO: (tag a purple colour on the Zeplin comment)**
-- When you don’t want to express an opinion, but would like to share information, caveat, or references that I might have missed or overlooked in the prototype/wireframe.
+- When you don’t want to express an opinion, but would like to share information, caveat, or references that might have been missed or overlooked in the prototype/wireframe.

 ## What tools do we use?